llttugraz/moodle-oermod_opencast/README.md

 The following setting is available (by default enabled):

-- Add the people and their roles automatically to the OER element when loading the videos from opencast.
-People will only be added when the element metadata has not been edited and stored.
-More people can be added manually and also the automatically added people can be removed.
+- Add the users and their roles automatically to the OER element when loading the videos from opencast.
+Users will only be added when the element metadata has not been edited and stored.
+More users can be added manually and also the automatically added people can be removed.
 Following roles will be added: Presenter, Contributor, Rightsholder.

 ## Usage